massnomis/gwfintechp1/.ipynb_checkpoints/README-checkpoint.md

 May need SQL for this

-Monte carlo testing on positions
+Monte carlo testing on positions (Yonathan)